Glossary

 - Accumulator (acca)An accumulator, or acca, combines several selections into one bet where all must win for it to pay out, multiplying the odds together.

-- Odds formats (decimal, fractional, American)Odds come in decimal (2.50), fractional (6/4) and American (+150) formats — all expressing the same probability, with decimal the cleanest for computation.
+- Odds formats (decimal, fractional, American)Odds come in decimal (2.50), fractional (6/4) and American (+150) formats, all expressing the same probability, with decimal the cleanest for computation.

-- Line movement (steam)Line movement is how a market's odds shift before an event as money and information arrive; a sharp, sudden move is often called steam.
+- Line movement (steam)Line movement is how a market's odds shift before an event as money and information arrive.
+A sharp, sudden move is often called steam.

-- Push (void)A push is a tie against the line — a handicap or totals bet that lands exactly on the line — so the stake is returned rather than won or lost.
+- Push (void)A push is a tie against the line (a handicap or totals bet that lands exactly on the line), so the stake is returned rather than won or lost.

 - Sports spread bettingSports spread betting pays out proportionally to how right or wrong you are, unlike fixed-odds betting where the return is set when you bet.